RosterElf Logo

 Consequence: LSL can be a significant entitlement, especially for long-serving staff

 Solution: Check your state's LSL laws.
-Use our leave entitlements guide .
+Use our long service leave guide .

 Wrong notice period calculation